Mary-Tyler-Moore/bcs-mining-operations/README.md

-# BCS Projects
+# BCS Mining Operations

-A small collection of focused tools that streamline day-to-day operations for BCS.
+A collection of focused tools that streamline day-to-day operations for BCS.
 Each folder is a self-contained project with its own README, build/run instructions, and clear scope.
 Collectively they demonstrate production-minded scheduling, client-only workflows, offline-first UX, and integrations with Foreman/BigQuery.

 ---